stschiff/compPopGenWorkshop2019_docs/contents/07_qpgraph/qpGraph.md

 Now we can create a file called `Figure3c` where we add the last three group **labels** `Brazil_LapaDoSanto_9600BP, Argentina_ArroyoSeco2_7700BP, Chile_LosRieles_5100BP`.
 From node `SA` add an **edge** to form a new node called `SA3` that splits into `Brazil_LapaDoSanto_9600BP` and a new node `SA4`.
 Finally `SA4` splits itself into the two Southern Cone populations that are `Argentina_ArroyoSeco2_7700BP` and `Chile_LosRieles_5100BP`.
 After running it we can visualise the resulting `.dot` file as a .png.
 That is the final graph reported in Figure 3 of Posth et al. 2018!

-## Test the robustness of the tree topology
+## Test the robustness of the graph topology

-Starting from the final tree `Figure3c` we can try, for example, to invert `Belize_MayahakCabPek_9300BP` with `USA_SanNicolas_4900BP` in a file called `Figure3c.v2` to test for branching patterns between North and Central American groups.
+Starting from the final graph `Figure3c` we can try, for example, to invert `Belize_MayahakCabPek_9300BP` with `USA_SanNicolas_4900BP` in a file called `Figure3c.v2` to test for branching patterns between North and Central American groups.
 For more advanced modelling we can instead invert the entire `SA3` node  with `Belize_MayahakCabPek_9300BP` and call the file `Figure3c.v3` to test for Central-South America branching patterns.

 > Questions: What do you observe when inspecting the respective `.out` files?
 Which of the models fit and which not?
 How do you interpret that?